nov-lang/nov/README.md

 - https://ocaml.org/docs/basic-data-types#options--results

 ## Proposals and stuff to add
+- modes / arg options:
-- opt to output bytecode and to run bytecode instead of interpreting
+  - build: output a file with nov bytecode
+  - run: run in a VM either a .nov file or a .novc file
+  - repl: run the repl
+  - fmt: format nov code
+- target JVM?
+- output native code?
 - add tests, mainly for Parser, IR and VM
-- Error type for each step (~Tokenizer, Parser~, IR, Compiler, Runtime)
+- Error type for each step (~Tokenizer, Parser~, IR, Codegen, Runtime)
 - forward reference
-- string interpolation
+- string interpolation like "${variable name}"
 - separate int, uint, float and string operations. e.g. + for int/uint, +. for float, ++ for string
 - replace , with | in match prong?
-- add ** for exponential?
-- handle SIG.INT
+- handle SIG.INT correctly, need to write an alternative to isocline in zig
 - in repl mode output statement result by default
 - separate codegen, VM and CLI to allow embedding nov into another project and to make it easier to implement JIT or native compilation